RSS

 Gillian Anderson, who was cast as Dana Scully, was even less experienced than her counterpart, being just 24 years old at the time, newly arrived in Hollywood with a freshly minted acting degree from DePaul University and only a few theatrical credits to her name as a professional.
 A certain superficial resemblance to Jodie Foster, who had played a young FBI agent in The Silence of the Lambs, may very well have been a factor in her casting.
 Even if so, though, she quickly proved herself to be much more than just another pretty face.
 Granted, she was a bit stiff on occasion in the early episodes — the other cast and crew speak tactfully of a “learning curve” on the set for this actress who had hardly ever stood before a camera before — but she would find her groove as Scully soon enough.
 Gender dynamics being what they are, it would have been easy for the relentlessly logical and scientific Scully to come off as a shrewish spoilsport, but this is seldom the case.
 Anderson learned to make Scully her own, finding deep currents of warmth and humor beneath her scientific surface.
 A 2022 survey of American women with careers in STEM fields found that an extraordinary 63 percent of those of them who grew up during the heyday of The X-Files saw Dana Scully as a role model.

 By a few seasons in, it would be obvious that these two characters who rarely touched one another and never called one another by their first names nevertheless loved one another in a far more believable way than the vast majority of couples who were doing the horizontal tango with regularity on television screens.
 They made a great team on and off the job.
 As the academic critic Erin Siodmak has written, “Scully kept it together while Mulder was overemotional, his judgment clouded by his obsessive search for the truth.
 She eye-rolled his quirks and most absurd theories, and she mocked his masculinity and bravado.
 Mulder respected Scully’s intellect, valued her work as a scientist, and offered the safety to be vulnerable without judgment.”
-I can’t emphasis enough how important this relationship was to The X-Files; it was the grace note the show needed to transcend its ripped-from-the-tabloids formula.
+I can’t emphasize enough how important this relationship was to The X-Files; it was the grace note the show needed to transcend its ripped-from-the-tabloids formula.
 I like to think it might have proved enlightening to some of the many young male fans of the show, by demonstrating how vibrant and exciting a relationship of equals between a smart man and a smart woman can actually be, whether they’re having sex or not.
 Be that as it may, Mulder and Scully are widely and deservedly numbered today among the most iconic onscreen couples in television history.

 Needless to say, though, Fox had no idea what the series and its stars would become in these, their formative stages.
 The network’s big bet for the fall 1993 season was The Adventures of Brisco County, Jr., a big-budget, high-concept, tongue-in-cheek steampunk Western crafted in the spirit of Steven Spielberg and George Lucas.
 The X-Files, by contrast, was envisioned as little more than a quickie spinoff from Sightings and its ilk.
 The budget Chris Carter was given to film his pilot reflected this.

 “We came to Canada for the forests,” Carter would later say.
 In reality, that was only the smaller part of its appeal; the bigger draw was the money that could be saved.
 The pilot’s script involved, inevitably, an alien abduction, which it described as taking place in a forest in Oregon.
 Unable to find a spot that fit the bill in Southern California, and unable to afford a location shoot in Oregon, Carter hit upon Vancouver as the solution to his problem.
 The unbalanced exchange rate between the American and Canadian dollar would work hugely to the show’s advantage, even as the city government of Vancouver was offering a lot of other perks and incentives in a bid to attract productions just like this one.
-In this case, they worked better than those who initiated them could ever have dreamed; having coming to Vancouver to shoot a pilot on the cheap, The X-Files would remain there for five seasons, 117 episodes, and one feature film.
+In this case, they worked better than those who initiated them could ever have dreamed; having come to Vancouver to shoot a pilot on the cheap, The X-Files would remain there for five seasons, 117 episodes, and one feature film.
 By the end of those five years, it would be difficult to find a place in the city where The X-Files hadn’t filmed at one time or another.
 “Around every corner I come upon an image from the show,” mused Chris Carter during a return visit in 2018.
 “Alleys we shot from every angle.
 Remarkably, from one high vantage, I can scan at least twenty locations where I directed David and Gillian in episodes and a movie.”
 To this day, the show’s hardcore fans continue to descend upon Vancouver to scope out the street where this chase scene took place or the building where that monster prowled.

 The city became far more than just a way for the show to save money.
 The look of Vancouver — outside of its short but glorious summer, that is — became the look of The X-Files.
 “From September to late spring,” says Carter, “you can count on gray days in low light.”
 Even though the episodes were ostensibly set across the width and breadth of North America, as carefully explicated by a caption at the beginning of each one, they too were always marked by gray days and dark nights.
 An inordinate amount of rain followed Mulder and Scully around, regardless of where they went, enough so as to make you wonder if they were reincarnations of the “Rain God” Rob McKenna from Douglas Adams’s So Long, and Thanks for All the Fish.
 The murky visuals served to emphasize the show’s murky truths and moralities.
 (Ironically, the one type of landscape that was hardest for the show to simulate from wet and rainy British Columbia was the parched desert of the American Southwest, home to both Roswell and the second favorite site of UFO conspiracy buffs, the top-secret Air Force base known as Area 51, where the military supposedly test drives the technology recovered from extraterrestrials at Roswell and possibly elsewhere.
-In thus forcing to the show to shy away somewhat from some of the most overtly obvious plot lines and locations suggested by its premise, this may have been no bad thing.)
+In thus forcing the show to shy away somewhat from some of the most overtly obvious plot lines and locations suggested by its premise, this may have been no bad thing.)

 The pilot episode which Chris Carter delivered to Fox in the spring of 1993 was compromised, as pilots usually are, by the need to do too much at once.
 It needed both to set up the conditions and characters of the weekly series that would hopefully follow and to demonstrate how a more typical episode would play out from week to week.
 On the whole, though, it did a serviceable job under the circumstances of bringing Mulder and Scully together at the FBI and sending them out on their very first case of hundreds to come.
 It even introduced the otherwise anonymous figure who became known as “Cancer Man” or the “Cigarette-Smoking Man” to fans, thanks to the bad habit in which he is constantly engaged; he would become the show’s most longstanding recurring villain, shadow-boxing against the protagonists’ efforts to uncover the truth about the American government’s contact with aliens and much else besides throughout its lengthy run.
 The pilot ended on what would become a very typical X-Files note, when all of the evidence Mulder and Scully had collected about the alien abduction at its heart literally went up in smoke, the victim of a mysterious fire back at their hotel.
 In time, this sort of thing would become intensely frustrating, a transparent dodge on the part of the writing staff to keep the wheels of the conspiracy plot lines spinning without ever actually moving them forward.
 This early on, though, it felt bracing in a television ecosystem where neatly wrapped-up happy endings were still the norm.